How clean is clean, and how does this affect my degreasing equipment choices?

-Here we have a simple example with company 1 and 2 producing thousands of parts per hour where the components must be handled in two different ways.
+Here we have a simple example with companies 1 and 2 producing thousands of parts per hour where the components must be handled in two different ways.
 These are considerations that need to be thought through in the early stages of exploring new cleaning equipment.
 A poorly executed process will lead to increased labour, costs and potential for scrappage.

 - Bulk cleaned in direct contact with each other and still achieving cleanliness.

-- The components must not suffer any metal to metal contact.
+- The components must not suffer any metal-to-metal contact.

 Company A has the advantage of merely tipping parts into a basket and washing them.
 A contemporary solvent degreasing machine (typically German) can result in loads getting washed and dried every 5 mins.

-Efficiency improvements include placing the washing basket at the CNC machine, rotating them out with empty ones as they fill up.
+Efficiency improvements include placing the washing basket at the CNC machine, and rotating them out with empty ones as they fill up.

 Whereas with Company B, each part must be placed into a protective carrier such as our FRIES TechTray system.
 This becomes labour intensive, or further investment is required in robotics.